YashChowdhary34/predictive_clv_behaviour_analysis/readme.md

 ## Spend Amount Prediction Model

-The **Spend Amount Prediction Model** notebook develops a regression model to estimate the total spend by customers over the next 90 days.
-This forms the cornerstone of CLV predictions.

 ### Objectives
 - Train a model to predict `spend_90_total` using features derived from the Feature Engineering phase.
 - Evaluate and optimize model performance.